 Pharmaceutical companies are still allowed to market and sell PPIs, and doctors are still allowed to prescribe them to patients.
 Why?
 Because the FDA believes that issuing a warning is enough to protect the consumer.

 The FDA has issued several safety warnings about the potential risks associated with using PPIs long term.
 The FDA has also acknowledged the increased risk of such health concerns as fractures, kidney failure, and other health conditions as direct results of long-term PPI use.

-If you’ve suffered side effects as a result of using a PPI, you too may be entitled to compensation for your injuries.
-A skilled attorney like those at John Foy & Associates can help you draft a comprehensive claim that accounts for all your damages.
-We can also help you negotiate to ensure you receive a fair settlement.You stand a better chance at reaping a fair settlement award and getting justice with a lawyer by your side than if you go it alone.
-So don’t delay – call us today.
+If you’ve suffered side effects as a result of using a PPI, you may be entitled to compensation for your injuries.
+Your damages can include medical bills, lost wages, and your pain and suffering.

+A skilled attorney can help you draft a comprehensive claim that accounts for all your damages and negotiate to ensure you receive a fair settlement.You stand a better chance at reaping a fair settlement award and getting justice with a lawyer by your side than if you go it alone.